Boyiliee/sitta.github.io/README.md

 This website is borrowed from [Nerfies](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
+If you find SITT useful for your work please cite:
 ```
 ```